graciellehigino/ms_range_interactions/manuscript.md

 frequent debate in ecology [@Blanchet2020CooNot; Wisz2013RolBio].
 For instance, macroecological models are often used with point or range occurrence data in order to investigate the dynamics of a species with its environment.
-However, these models do not account for ecological interactions, which might largely affect species distribution [@Abrego2021AccSpe; @Afkhami2014MutEff;
+However, these models do not account for ecological interactions, although it has been demonstrated that they might largely affect species distribution [@Abrego2021AccSpe; @Afkhami2014MutEff;
 @Araujo2014ImpBio; @Godsoe2017IntBio; @Godsoe2012HowSpe; @Gotelli2010MacSig;
 Wisz2013RolBio].
 Some researchers argue that occurrence data can also capture